Later, Zucchini. Butternut is Back and She's Bringing Her Friends

 Soups, salads, risotto, pastas, and even desserts, it seems there’s nothing winter squash can’t do.
 And they pair well with an incredible range of flavors, both savory (curry! chiles! sage!) and sweet (apples! oranges! coconut!).
 But squash offer more than good looks and great flavor.
 They also deliver significant nutritional benefits—including vitamins A, B6, C, and E, as well as magnesium and potassium.

 These little guys are a favorite in the Sun Basket test kitchen.
 Like acorn squash, they don’t require peeling, making them easy to cut and cook.
-Enjoy them this Thanksgiving in our easy side dish of Brussels sprouts and delicata squash with currants and shallots.
+Enjoy them as a side dish in our Roast Pork Chops and Delicata Squash with Pear-Date Chutney.

 Sun Basket’s winter squash greatest hits:

 Want to try more delicious winter squash recipes?
 Click on one of the links below.